Places

 Koenji·¥¥

-Don't MissIf you’re willing to venture further - Shimokitazawa without the same crowds
+Don't MissIf you’re willing to venture further Koenji is similar to Shimokitazawa without the same crowds

-Skip It IfYou have no interest in antiques, vintage, or random beautiful objects.
+Skip It IfYou have no interest in vintage or antiques.
+This is a shopping spot.

 Verified by Karalena (lived in Tokyo 6 months)